ruditimmermans/LightNotifi/README.md

 - You can also use the app [Obtainium](https://github.com/ImranR98/Obtainium) or others like it to automatically update to the newest release on GitHub.

 </div>

+## Support
+All my Light Phone 3 tools is developed and maintained in my free time.

+If you find it useful, please [consider sponsoring](https://ko-fi.com/ruditimmermans)! :)